Enalean/tuleap-documentation-en/languages/en/user-guide/troubleshooting.rst

 IE browser < 11 is deprecated and while most of Tuleap still work on it, latest development don't.
 Please upgrade your browser or use an alternative.

-IE browser may be in compatibility mode.
+IE browser should not be in compatibility mode.
 Tuleap will offer a bad user experience if you are using the compatibility mode.
 Here are the steps to configure Internet Explorer: